api-platform/docs/core/extensions.md

 API Platform Core provides a system to extend queries on items and collections.

-Extensions are specific to Doctrine and Elasticsearch-PHP, and therefore, the Doctrine ORM support or the Elasticsearch reading support must be enabled to use this feature.
+Extensions are specific to Doctrine and Elasticsearch-PHP, and therefore, the Doctrine ORM / MongoDB ODM support or the Elasticsearch reading support must be enabled to use this feature.
 If you use custom providers it's up to you to implement your own extension system or not.